paketo-buildpacks/rfcs/text/dotnet-core/rfcs/0004-extend-dotnet-sdk.md

 ## Implementation

-When constructing the .Net SDK dependency the pipeline should no longer strip any files out of the given dependency.
-It should instead take all of the files from the Microsoft release and compress them as we are doing for our current .Net SDK dependency.
+The .Net SDK dependency referenced in the buildpack should be identical to the one provided by Microsoft.
 This will allow us to install a fully realized .Net SDK into a build only layer meaning that none of the extra SDK libraries or the additional runtimes will be present during build.
 The runtime buildpacks will still construct a runtime .Net root for themselves.

+This change means that the .Net Publish buildpack will no longer need to require the .Net Runtime and .Net ASPNetcore during build as both of those runtimes will now be included in the .Net SDK artifact.
+As a result the .Net Runtime and .Net ASPNetcore will no longer need to make their locations and other environment variables available during build.

 ## Alternatives
 There are two alternatives that have been discussed among the .Net Maintainers